Château Lilian Ladouys 2016 - Cru Bourgeois

 Nose

-Explosive, exuding notes of crushed raspberry, cherry brandy, and bitter cocoa.
-These are supported by intense floral notes reminiscent of a bouquet of spring flowers, followed by aromas of cedar and sandalwood.
+An explosive fragrance that exudes notes of crushed raspberry, cherry soaked in brandy, and bitter cocoa.
+These are underscored by intense floral notes reminiscent of a bouquet of spring flowers, followed by aromas of cedar and sandalwood.

-A broad attack, rich and full-bodied, leads to a dense palate with powerful, velvety texture.
+A full-bodied attack, rich in volume and richness, leads to a dense palate with a powerful, velvety texture.
 The generosity of the 2016 vintage is evident in this perfect balance between freshness and richness.
 Cherry flavors come through fully, enhanced by notes of orange peel, chocolate, and nutmeg.
-The long finish is accompanied by chalky tannins, characteristic of the great success of Merlot grapes on our asteriated limestone terroirs.
+The long finish is accompanied by chalky tannins, characteristic of the great success of Merlot grown on our asterian limestone terroirs.

 Serve